Neural mechanisms of psychedelic visual imagery

-This pre-print follow-up analysis (n=24) of an RCT with psilocybin (up to 22mg/70kg) finds that self-inhibition of visual areas of the brain (EVA, FG) leads to complex imagery, as seen by participants.
+This reanalysis (n=24) of an RCT with psilocybin (up to 22mg/70kg) finds that self-inhibition of visual areas of the brain (EVA, FG) leads to complex imagery, as seen by participants.
 The results align with the REBUS model and highlight (again) how the bottoms-up processes of the brain are amplified under the influence of psychedelics.

 “Visual alterations under classic psychedelics can include rich phenomenological accounts of eyes-closed imagery.
-Bottom-up connectivity of the visual pathway underpins sensory perception, with top-down connectivity enhanced during intentional imagery.
-Preclinical evidence suggests agonism of the 5-HT2A receptor may reduce synaptic gain to produce psychedelic induced-imagery.
+Preclinical evidence suggests agonism of the 5-HT2A receptor may reduce synaptic gain to produce psychedelic-induced imagery.
 However, this has not been investigated in humans.
-To infer the directed connectivity changes to visual sensory connectivity underlying psychedelic visual imagery, we applied dynamic causal modelling to the resting state eyes-closed functional MRI scans of healthy adults after administration of psilocybin or placebo.
-The model included early visual regions, fusiform gyrus, intraparietal sulcus, and inferior frontal gyrus.
-We observed a pattern of increased self-inhibition of both early visual and higher visual-associative regions under psilocybin.
-The increased self-inhibition was associated with behavioural measures of complex and elementary imagery, and a pattern of reduced excitation and inhibition from visual-associative regions to earlier visual areas.
-The results are consistent with preclinical findings, inform our understanding of clinical hallucinations and perception, and suggest deprivation of sensory activity may amplify endogenous associative neural activity.
-The findings inform the neurobiology of psychedelic-induced changes to sensory connectivity and the neural mechanisms associated with closed-eyes visual imagery.”
+To infer the directed connectivity changes to visual connectivity underlying psychedelic visual imagery in healthy adults, a double-blind, randomised, placebo-controlled, cross-over study was performed, and dynamic causal modelling was applied to the resting state eyes-closed functional MRI scans of 24 subjects after administration of 0.2 mg/kg of the serotonergic psychedelic drug, psilocybin (magic mushrooms), or placebo.
+The effective connectivity model included the early visual area, fusiform gyrus, intraparietal sulcus, and inferior frontal gyrus.
+We observed a pattern of increased self-inhibition of both early visual and higher visual-association regions under psilocybin that was consistent with preclinical findings.
+We also observed a pattern of reduced inhibition from visual-association regions to earlier visual areas that indicated top-down connectivity is enhanced during visual imagery.
+The results were analysed with behavioural measures taken immediately after the scans, suggesting psilocybin-induced decreased sensitivity to neural inputs is associated with the perception of eyes-closed visual imagery.
+The findings inform our basic and clinical understanding of visual perception.
+They reveal neural mechanisms that, by affecting balance, may increase the impact of top-down feedback connectivity on perception, which could contribute to the visual imagery seen with eyes-closed during psychedelic experiences.”

-Authors: Devon Stoliker, Katrin H. Preller, Alan Anticevic, Gary Egan, Franz X. Vollenweider & Adeel Razi
+Authors: Devon Stoliker, Katrin H. Preller, Leonardo Novelli, Alan Anticevic, Gary Egan, Franz X. Vollenweider & Adeel Razi

 Study details